squirrel-forge/node-sass-base64-loader/README.md

 ### Remote file loading

-If you wish to load data from urls you need to set *Base64loadOptions.remote* = *true*
+If you wish to load data from urls or automatically detect mimetypes you need to set *Base64loadOptions.remote* = *true* and use the async *sass.compileAsync* api that supports async functions.

 #### Requirements

 All dependencies are loose and will only be required at runtime if required through the remote option or because you are not setting the mimetype which will then be detected if the remote option is enabled.

-Remote loading requires [node-fetch@^2.x.x](https://www.npmjs.com/package/node-fetch/v/2.6.7) to function in a *node@^10.x.x* environment, on higher node versionsyou should be able to use newer versions.
+Remote loading requires [node-fetch@^2.x.x](https://www.npmjs.com/package/node-fetch/v/2.6.7) to function in a *node@^10.x.x* environment, on higher node versions you should be able to use newer versions.

 #### Optional argument $mimetype